btigi/iiCompleteDestruction/readme.md

 ## Licencing

-iiTotalAnnihilation is licensed under the MIT license.
+iiCompleteDestruction is licensed under the MIT license.
 Full licence details are available in license.md

 The HPI related code is largely based on original work by [JoeD](https://github.com/joe-d-cws/hpidump)